Kuadrant/multicluster-gateway-controller/docs/how-to/simple-ratelimitpolicy-for-app-developers.md

 # HTTP/1.1 200 OK
 ```

-Given the two clusters, and our previously created `DNSPolicy`, traffic with load balance between these clusters round-robin style.
+Given the two clusters, and our previously created `DNSPolicy`, traffic will load balance between these clusters round-robin style.
 Load balancing here will be determined in part by DNS TTLs, so it can take a minute or two for requests to flow to both services.

 ### ② Enforce rate limiting on requests to the Toy Store API